Fish the Islands for Canadian Musky Success

 A simple strategy for catching muskies is to fish as many islands as possible.
 It can be big or small islands, these are the places where to find this trophy fish.

 There is no question that Ontario is my favourite place to chase muskies.
 The waters are large, there are hundreds of spots to fish, and the scenery and wildlife are amazing.
-Fishing Ontario is an experience, it’s not just about catching fish.
-Of course, I just can’t ignore the fact there are also more big muskies located in shallow water than anywhere else, and you simply never get bored fishing Canadian waters.
+Fishing Ontario is an experience; it’s not just about catching fish.
+Of course, I just can’t ignore the fact that there are also more big muskies located in shallow water than anywhere else, and you simply never get bored fishing Canadian waters.
 With more big muskies shallow, your odds of catching them are greatly increased, so why fish anywhere else?

 I honestly have a relatively simple strategy for catching muskies in most Canadian waters.
 It’s fish as many islands as possible.
 Big islands or small islands, it really doesn’t matter.
-Islands are a mecca for holding muskies and not only do the muskies often show up, but they also reveal a lot about other areas in the lake you can find them.
+Islands are a mecca for holding muskies, and not only do the muskies often show up, but they also reveal a lot about other areas in the lake where you can find them.

 Not all islands are created equal, so let’s make this relatively easy and categorize them into giant, medium and little islands.
 Little islands are those where you can virtually put your trolling motor down and cast around the entire island in less than 30 minutes.
 Giant islands are those that might be a mile or longer and half a mile wide or even more.
 The medium islands are everything in between and giant island and a little island.